-During February 2010, our Board of Directors approved another program to repurchase up to \$250.0 million of our common stock through June 30, 2011.
-Given current market conditions and available bed capacity within our portfolio, we believe that it is appropriate to use our capital resources to repurchase common stock at prices that would equal or exceed the rates of return we require when we invest in new beds.
-Funds for the repurchase of shares are expected to come primarily from cash on hand, borrowings under our revolving credit facility, and cash from operating activities.
-We believe we have the ability to fund the stock repurchase program as well as our capital expenditure requirements, including the construction projects under development, maintenance and information technology capital expenditures, working capital, and debt service requirements with cash on hand, cash from operating activities, and borrowings available under our revolving credit facility, while maintaining liquidity.
+In November 2008, our Board of Directors approved a program to repurchase up to \$150.0 million of our common stock through purchases from time to time in the open market or through privately negotiated transactions, in accordance with SEC requirements.
+Given current market conditions, we believe that it is appropriate to use a portion of our capital resources to repurchase common stock at prices which would equal or exceed the rates of return we require when we invest in new beds.
+Funds for the repurchase of shares are expected to come primarily from cash on hand, borrowings under our credit facility and cash from operating activities.
+We believe we have the ability to fund the stock repurchase program as well as our capital expenditure requirements, including the construction projects under development, maintenance and information technology capital expenditures, working capital and debt service requirements with cash on hand, cash from operating activities and borrowings available under our revolving credit facility, while maintaining liquidity.
+During 2008, we purchased 1.1 million shares of common stock under the repurchase program for \$16.6 million at an average price of \$15.55 per share.
+The Board's authorization expires December 31, 2009.